cabal-club/cable/moderation.md

 ##### 4.6.1.1 Authenticated Connections

-In a future change of the Cable Handshake Protocol peers MAY establish authenticated connections, causing each party of a successful connection to know the ed25519 public key of the other.
+Through the Cable Handshake Protocol peers MAY establish authenticated connections, causing each party of a successful connection to know the ed25519 public key of the other.

 The behaviour described in this section MUST apply to responses created by the terminal peer as well as to forwarded responses and it MUST only